-I'm a political scientist who researchers about refugee resettlement, global migration governance, and international relations.
+I'm a political scientist who researchers about public policy, refugee resettlement, global migration governance, and international relations.
 In late 2022 I took the step to focus on my role as the Co-Founder and Executive Director of Pairity, a platform applying data-driven solutions to support refugee resettlement and measure the impacts of community sponsorship programs.
 I'm also a Research Affiliate at York's Centre for Refugee Studies, where I research asylum and irregular migration trends.

 I also teach about migration and politics, particularly interactions between state and regional migration policies and changes in irregular migration systems; global governance; and refugee integration.